crt25/collimator/docs/overview/overview.md

 ## Backend

 The backend is a server-side application built with the NestJS framework and TypeScript.
-It provides the API that the frontend consumes for all data operation.
+It provides the API that the frontend consumes for all data operations.

 It has three main responsibilities: